dh-notes/pandoc-workflow/main.md

     ---
 ```

+This tells Pandoc to look for your bibliography in the `project.bib` file, under the same directory as your `main.md`.
 Let's see if this works.
 Save your file, switch to the terminal window and run:

 ```
     $ pandoc -S -o main.docx --filter pandoc-citeproc main.md